HOW MUCH DOES IT COST TO HIKE MOUNT KARISIMBI

-Hiking to Mount Karisimbi peak is a key tourism Rwanda’s activity that tourists should not miss their Rwanda gorilla safari at Volcanoes National Park.
-Mount Karisimbi stands at an elevation of approximately 4507meters above sea level.
-Mount Karisimbi is the highest volcano among the eight chained Virunga volcanoes which makes Mount Karisimbi the 5th highest mountain in Africa.
+Hiking to Mount Karisimbi Peak is a key tourism activity in Rwanda that tourists should not miss during their Rwanda gorilla safari at Volcanoes National Park.
+Mount Karisimbi stands at an elevation of approximately 4507 meters above sea level.
+Mount Karisimbi is the highest volcano among the eight chained Virunga volcanoes, which makes Mount Karisimbi the 5th highest mountain in Africa.

-Mount Karisimbi covers up to the border of the Democratic Republic of Congo and Rwanda within the western branch of the African Rift valley.
-Mount Karisimbi's name was derived from the Kinyarwanda word ‘amasimbi’ which means “white shell”, which was referred to as the white-capped peak.
-Mount Karisimbi is neighbored in the north by mount Mikeno, in the East by mount Bisoke and in the west by Mount Nyiragongo.
-Mount Karisimbi is located within Volcanoes national park a popular destination for mountain gorilla trekking experiences in Rwanda.
+Within the western branch of the African Rift Valley, Mount Karisimbi extends up to the border of the Democratic Republic of the Congo and Rwanda.
+Mount Karisimbi's name was derived from the Kinyarwanda word "amasimbi," which means “white shell," and was referred to as the white-capped peak.
+Mount Karisimbi is neighbored in the north by Mount Mikeno, in the east by Mount Bisoke, and in the west by Mount Nyiragongo.
+Mount Karisimbi is located within Volcanoes National Park, a popular destination for mountain gorilla trekking experiences in Rwanda.

-Hiking mount Karisimbi is tiring but so rewarding in nature that is normally combined with mountain gorilla trekking encounters at Volcanoes National Park.
-Climbing Mount Karisimbi starts in the morning, it takes 6 hours to reach the summit.
+Hiking mount Karisimbi is tiring but so rewarding in nature that it is normally combined with mountain gorilla trekking encounters at Volcanoes National Park.
+Climbing Mount Karisimbi starts in the morning; it takes 6 hours to reach the summit.

 Travelers need to be in good health and stamina to participate in hiking the slippery slopes of Mount Karisimbi to the white-capped summit due to the result of hail and sleet which congregate in the higher raised part.

-Mount Karisimbi is near the Karisoke research center where the graveyard for the popular American A primatologist and a mountain gorilla conservationist called Dian Fossey was buried.
-This means that travelers may have a chance to visit the tomb as well as participate in golden monkey trekking or Mountain gorilla trekking at Volcanoes national park.
+Mount Karisimbi is near the Karisoke Research Center, where the graveyard for the popular American primatologist and mountain gorilla conservationist called Dian Fossey is located.
+This means that travelers may have a chance to visit the tomb as well as participate in golden monkey trekking or mountain gorilla trekking at Volcanoes National Park.